Suvink/docs-choreo-dev/en/docs/quick-start-guides/deploy-a-web-application-that-consumes-a-backend-service.md

 ## Prerequisites

-Before you begin:

-1. Fork the [Choreo sample book list app repository](https://github.com/wso2/choreo-sample-book-list-app) to save the service implementation.
+1. GitHub account: Fork the [Choreo sample book list app repository](https://github.com/wso2/choreo-sample-book-list-app), which contains the sample for this guide.

 2. If you're signing in to the Choreo Console for the first time, create an organization:
     1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in using your Google, GitHub, or Microsoft account.
-    2. Enter a unique organization name (e.g., `Stark Industries`).
+    2. Enter a unique organization name.
+For example, `Stark Industries`.
     3. Read and accept the privacy policy and terms of use.
     4. Click **Create**.